 Pocket barometer having 1¾” silvered and engraved dial with barometric scale calibrated in inches of mercury with a range from 23 – 31, divided to 1/20th” increments, the upper part annotated “Rain, Change, Fair,” the lower part signed “T.B.
 Winter, Newcastle on Tyne.”
 Blued steel pointer, the rotating bezel with fine index and heavy bevelled crystal.
-1” capsule driven conventional movement tensioned on a C spring, marked with date “2.3.65”
+1” capsule driven conventional movement tensioned on a C spring, marked with serial “No. 2365.”

 Drum form case with centrally spaced engine turned circumferential panel, case extension and suspension ring.
-The engine turned verso having central cartouche, bearing full English hallmarks for Benjamin Alfred Green and 1864.
+The engine turned verso having central cartouche, bearing full English hallmarks for Benjamin Alfred Green and 1874, the extension post similarly dated 1874.
 Calibration port.
-All contained within leather over wood, green velvet and silk lined travel case.
+All contained within its original leather over wood, green velvet and silk lined travel case.

 Comments: This is an unusual and very handsome early instrument with good aesthetic appeal, nicely hallmarked and well presented.
 Very much a collector’s piece.

 Dimensions: 2¼” diameter x 1¼” deep